Police investigating after video of women fighting in Bristol park goes viral

 WARNING: Video contains offensive language.

-One video, shot by Malakai Powell, was uploaded Monday.
-It shows several minutes of skate boarding in Rockwell Park, near Muzzy Field.
+It shows several minutes of skate boarding in Rockwell Park.
 About 1 1/2 minutes in, the shot switches to a group of women arguing as they stand around a Buick Lacrosse.
-About three minutes into the video, a fight breaks out between a half dozen women.
+About three minutes into the video, a fight breaks out among at least a half dozen women.
+The women threw punches.
 One woman had her blouse pulled off, and others pulled at the clothing of another woman.

 A number of people, most of whom appeared to be in their teens, were recording the fight on video cameras.
 Several other videos of the fight were uploaded to social media sites.